Snow Bros.: Legacy

 A sequel, titled Snow Bros.
 2: With New Elves (known in Japan as Otenki Paradise: Snow Bros.
 2), was launched in 1994 and served as the final arcade project developed by Toaplan, as the company filed for bankruptcy during the game's release.
 A game of a similar style titled Nightmare in the Dark was developed in 2000 by AM Factory and published by Eleven/Gavaking and SNK for the Neo Geo MVS.

 In 2002, a Mexican company known as Syrmex Electronics created a hack of the original Snow Bros. running on similar hardware called Snow Brothers 3: Magical Adventure, replacing Nick and Tom with soccer players who shoot soccer balls instead of snowballs, while featuring levels similar to those of the original despite new graphics and artwork added to the levels' backgrounds.
 It was the only game developed by Syrmex.

 In more recent years, the rights to Snow Bros., its successor and many other IPs from Toaplan are now owned by Tatsujin, a company named after Truxtons Japanese title that was founded in 2017 by former Toaplan employee Masahiro Yuge, and is part of Embracer Group since 2022.
-A revival for Nintendo Switch was developed by CRT Games and released in 2022 by Daewon Media Game Lab (downloads) and Clear River Games (physical copies).
+A revival for the Nintendo Switch was developed by CRT Games and released in 2022 by Daewon Media Game Lab (downloads) and Clear River Games (physical copies).

 A follow-up to Snow Bros.
 2, named Snow Bros.
-Wonderland, was released in November 2024 for PlayStation 4, PlayStation 5 and Nintendo Switch.
+Wonderland, was released in November 2024 for the PlayStation 4, PlayStation 5 and Nintendo Switch.
 The game was developed by Tatsujin and published by Clear River Games.